 Welcome to the CRJ website

-Now in its tenth year, Crisis Response Journal, along with its associated products, is a global information resource that covers all aspects of human-induced natural disasters, spanning response, disaster risk reduction, resilience, business continuity and security.
+Now in its eleventh year, Crisis Response Journal, along with its associated products, is a global information resource that covers all aspects of human-induced and natural disasters, spanning response, disaster risk reduction, resilience, business continuity and security.